Androz2091/discord-player/README.md

 ## Info Messages

-You can send a message when the queue ends or when the song changes:
+You can send a message when the queue ends or when the track changes:

 ```js
 client.on('message', (message) => {